johnpierson/DynamoSampleWPFWindow/README.md

 This code is meant as a "getting started" sample for folks trying to build UI into their Dynamo nodes.

 ## Usage
 After compiling the code, you can import the DLL directly into Dynamo.
+(Note: With more effort you can create a package with the node)

 <img src="https://github.com/johnpierson/DynamoSampleWPFWindow/blob/master/resources/usage.gif" alt="SampleWPFWindow" width="800">